 EXCERPTS FROM THE TRUSTS ACT 2019

 How will trusts you're involved with comply with the new Trusts Act?
 If you are a lawyer or accountant, are you confident you and your clients are going to meet the new requirement?
-While still in draft, The Trusts Act sends a clear signal about the need to improve record-keeping and compliance, especially by non-professional trustees.
+The new Trusts Act sends a clear signal about the need to improve record-keeping and compliance, especially by non-professional trustees.

 Is this the catalyst you’ve been waiting for to engage with your trustee clients?
 To implement greater measures to improve trust compliance and management (for all parties involved), and to make a fair return for the risk and effort involved in being a trustee?

 Also, is there a better and easier way for trustees to fulfil their legal obligations than by being on one of Connectworks connected subscriptions plans, whereby they can access all the trusts’ documents?
 This is in addition to other benefits, such as significantly improved management, evidence of ultra-vires actions, secure storage of all trust information and anywhere, anytime access.